deepsea52418/RPiTSN/README.md

 ![delay](test/tsn_multihop/06_compare_jitter.png)

 ## 4. Future work
+- A more comprehensive performance valiadation is required to be done with a realistic TSN testbed.

 - Determining the cause of the ETF scheduler's inability to support high bandwidth.
 Its inability to enable out-of-order scheduling could be one of the causes.
 For instance, packet $f 1$ is planned to transmit at time $t 3$ at time $t 1$ while packet $f 2$ is scheduled to send at time $t_4$ at time $t_2$.
 When $t_2$ > $t_1$ and $t_4$ < $t_3$, the system crashes.

 - Discover a method to support a single traffic with a frequency of 200000Hz that satisfies the following conditions: :